 - 6.1.
-This application has been publicised by way of a site notice displayed near the site entrance, by advertisement in the local newspaper and by letters sent to all properties immediately adjoining the application site that the Council has been able to identify from its records.
-The final date for comments was 28 December 2023, although comments received after this date and before finalising this report have also been taken into account. - 6.2.
-The comments raised by third parties are summarised as follows: - Harmful increase to traffic levels in and around Hanwell - Erosion of gap to Hanwell village

-- Loss of greenness and openness of countryside - Visually prominent site, particularly from the east - Impact on Heritage and Hanwell Conservation Area - Flood risk - Contrary to CLP 2015 - Contrary to HELAA assessment - Beyond built up limits of Banbury - Impact on climate change - Lack of additional local facilities proposed - 6.3.
-The comments received can be viewed in full on the Council's website, via the online Planning Register.
+This application has been publicised by way of a site notice displayed near the site, by advertisement in the local newspaper, and by letters sent to all properties immediately adjoining the application site that the Council has been able to identify from its records (amend as appropriate).
+The final date for comments was 31 October 2024, although comments received after this date and before finalising this report have also been taken into account. - 6.2.
+The comments raised by third parties are summarised as follows: - Harmful increase to traffic levels in and around Hanwell; - Erosion of gap to Hanwell village; - Loss of greenness and openness of countryside; - Visually prominent site, particularly from the east; - Impact on heritage and Hanwell Conservation Area; - Flood risk; - Contrary to CLP 2015; - Contrary to HELAA assessment; - Beyond built up limits of Banbury; - · Impact on climate change; and - Lack of additional local facilities proposed. - 6.3.
+The comments received can all be viewed in full on the Council's website, via the online Planning Register.